YottaDB/YDBDoc/GTMAdminOps/packaging.rst

 Notice that this program consists of a main program that reads the command line in the intrinsic special variable $ZCMDLINE, and calls calcprint^monthstarting(), providing as its first parameter the day of the week to be reported.

-This step is optional as there is no need to explicitly compile monthstarting.m because YottaDB/GT.M autocompiles it as needed.
+This step is optional as there is no need to explicitly compile monthstarting.m because YottaDB autocompiles it as needed.

 On x86 GNU/Linux (64-bit Ubuntu 12.04), execute the following command to compile month_starting.c and create an executable called friday.